 One of the most important factors in designing a “mobile-first” and mobile responsive online destination for your brand is understanding how mobile users differ from desktop users.
 Relevance and context are key here as the same user on a smartphone can be in a very different behavioral mode than what that user might display in a desktop environment.

-A 2012 study “A Portrait of Today’s Smartphone User” by the Online Publishers Association and Frank N. Magid Associates revealed that mobile users are more likely to be browsers vs purchasers for example:
+A research study “A Portrait of Today’s Smartphone User” by the Online Publishers Association and Frank N. Magid Associates revealed that mobile users are more likely to be browsers vs purchasers for example:

 - 5 percent access content/information

 - 1 percent check email

 - 2 percent listen to music